7 REASONS SKILLED TRADES ARE IN DEMAND

 For those who decide to take the college route, there are several different options: community colleges and private or public universities.

 In college, you typically spend the first half of your program completing general education courses.
 This may include math, history, English and science courses.
-These classes most likely will not directly relate to your career but are designed to give you a broad knowledge and give you flexibility to decide what major you want to go into as you get further into your program.
+These classes most may not directly relate to your career but are designed to give you a broad knowledge and give you flexibility to decide what major you want to go into as you get further into your program.

-Earning an associate’s degree from a community college typically takes around two years to complete, while a bachelor’s degree takes about four years.
+Earning an associate degree from a community college typically takes around two years to complete, while a bachelor’s degree takes about four years.
 After graduating, students can either begin working in the field or decide to further their education with graduate programs.
 Many complete internships during or after their program in order to gain experience in the field.

 While the community college route might seem similar to the trade school route, there are some key differences.
 Like a traditional university, community colleges require you to take some prerequisite courses, such as math and English.
 Trade schools, on the other hand, allow you to dive right into the coursework for your chosen career path.